 Spectators “oohed” and “ahhed” as aircrafts performed dazzling aerobatic stunts over the beach at the 15th Annual Atlantic City Air Show on Wednesday, August 23.
-Observers on the boardwalk and the beach, as well as boaters anchored just off the coast, looked on as World War II-era planes trailing white smoke crisscrossed with one another, and as Army helicopters performed fast rope demonstrations.
+Observers on the boardwalk and beach, as well as boaters off the coast, looked on as World War II-era planes trailing white smoke crisscrossed with one another, and Army helicopters performed fast rope demos.

-Finally, the headliners, United State Air Force Thunderbirds in their F-16 fighter jets, made high-speed passes over the beach.
+Finally, the headliners, United States Air Force Thunderbirds in their F-16 fighter jets, made high-speed passes overhead.

 Hosted by the Atlantic City Chamber of Commerce, the air show this year drew an enormous crowd and was visible to an estimated 400,000 people in the general area, according to Chris Howard, executive director of the Casino Reinvestment and Development Authority, one of the event’s sponsors.

-“I’m amazed by this every year,” Howard said, commenting on the vast array of aerial demonstrations, which, in addition to the main events, featured parachute jumps, a Russian MiG fighter, and a fly-bys from a U.S. Navy F-18 Super Hornet.
+“I’m amazed by this every year,” Howard said, commenting on the vast array of aerial demos; which, in addition to the main events, feature parachute jumps, a Russian MiG fighter, and fly-bys from a U.S. Navy F-18 Super Hornet.

 Though the sun peeked out only periodically on the mostly overcast day, the brightest spot at the air show was the Thunderbirds demonstration.

 The red, white and blue F-16s flew in tight diamond formation, performed barrel rolls, and executed oncoming high-speed passes within feet of each other.
 The jets flew at roughly 500 miles per hour; spectators could see the fighters flash past before the sound of their roaring jet engines hit the beach.